Travel is a dream for many, but many see it as unattainable.

 What did you do before?

 Originally, I was always supposed to join the marines.
 Unfortunately, an unexpected twist of fate ripped this path away from me and I was forced to adapt.
-I hit the road when I was nineteen, booking a one way flight to India and not looking back.
+I hit the road when I was nineteen, booking a one-way flight to India and not looking back.
 Since then, I have been lucky enough to explore many far-flung corners of the world and have found a new purpose for myself, one that doesn’t involve shooting at people.
 I’ve worked plenty of odd-jobs; from goat-herding in Israel and tending bars in Laos to selling shit at festivals and dabbling with importing leatherwear from India.

 So how exactly did you pay for your travels?

-I got extremely good at cutting down my costs by purposefully visiting countries like India and then hitchhiking, couchsurfing, camping, sleeping rough and cooking my own food.
+I got extremely good at cutting down my costs by purposefully visiting countries like India and then hitchhiking, Couchsurfing, camping, sleeping rough and cooking my own food.
 I’m also very good at picking up work for a day or two when I have literally no money so that helped… having a few skills such as a basic understanding of carpentry can be very helpful.
 I often found work as a labourer, I’m lethal with a pickaxe.

 *What made you want to travel and live abroad long term?

 For me, it was the only logical choice.
 I was miserable at home and the only career option that still interested me; being a pro-windsurfer, was a massive longshot.
 I decided to roll the dice and just get out into the world and see what happens.
-At the end of the day, if you don’t mind being uncomfortable, if the benefits of travel outweighs the fact that you are sleeping rough, hungry and have no money, well, anybody can travel.
+At the end of the day, if you don’t mind being uncomfortable, if the benefits of travel outweigh the fact that you are sleeping rough, hungry and have no money, well, anybody can travel.

 *What hurdles did you have to jump in order to make this life possible?